bkrien/SQL-Intro/README.md

 VALUES (4, 'Profanity', 'Use of words believed to be profane or obscene');
 INSERT INTO book_bans
 VALUES (5, 'Sexually Explicit', 'Portrayal or discussion of sex or sex education');
+INSERT INTO book_bans
+VALUES (6, 'Magic', 'Portrayals of witchcraft, the occult, or the supernatural');
 ````

 5. In double-checking your work with the ```SELECT * from book_bans``` statement, you notice that there is a mistmatch in the second record, with the BanName as "LGBTQ," while the description uses the acronym "LBTQIA+".
 To update this upse the ```UPDATE```, ```SET```, and ```WHERE``` statements to update the second record (where the BanID = 2: